 Immigration and Border Community – Research Experience for Undergraduates

-The Immigration and Border Community – Research Experience for Undergraduates, is a unique opportunity to learn social science research methods while collaborating with local organizations to conduct in-depth research about the unique challenges faced by border communities in the Paso del Norte region of southern New Mexico, El Paso and Ciudad Juárez.
+The NSF-REU Site Program on Immigration Policy and Border Communities is a unique opportunity to learn social science research methods while collaborating with local organizations to conduct in-depth research about the unique challenges faced by border communities in the Paso del Norte region of southern New Mexico, El Paso and Ciudad Juárez.

 The U.S. Mexico border is currently at the center of political controversy, one that has threatened to further disrupt border cities that were once closely integrated.
 Immigration is an important part of the Paso del Norte region and the increase in border enforcement has significant impacts not only on those passing through the border, but those who live here as well.
 This is a unique opportunity for undergraduate students to learn social science research methods through hands-on collaboration with local organizations about border enforcement and its impacts on immigrants and border communities.

-Work will be fully funded by the National Science Foundation and is an excellent opportunity for students interested in pursuing a graduate degree or a variety of career paths.
-By collaborating closely with organizations already involved in advocacy for civil and human rights, such as the American Civil Liberties Union and the Border Network for Human Rights, your work will have a greater impact.
+This project is funded by the National Science Foundation and is an excellent opportunity for students interested in pursuing a graduate degree or a variety of career paths.
+By collaborating closely with organizations already involved in advocacy for civil and human rights, such as the hope Border Institute, the American Civil Liberties Union, Comunidades en Acción y de Fe (NM CAFe) and the Border Network for Human Rights, your work will have a greater impact.
 Sample topics include:

-- The impacts of repealing Deferred Action for Childhood Arrivals (DACA)
+- Challenges facing the Deferred Action for Childhood Arrivals (DACA) Program

 - Asylum seekers in the borderlands: Access to due process and basic human rights